gaelreyrol/mqtt-exporter/ReadMe.md

 Export MQTT messages to Prometheus

-> **Warning**
+> **Info**
 > This exporter allows you to simplify your IoT monitoring stack if you don't want to store messages on the long run.
 While InfluxDB or other timeseries database are well suited for IoT messages, I built this exporter because I don't need those databases, I just need a temporary storage (at least a few months).
 Also Prometheus is a piece of software that is already deployed in my stack along with Grafana, so I wanted to keep it simple and stupid.

-> **Warning**
-> Only JSON is supported with no level of depth, every  value must be at the root of the JSON object.
+I do not recommend any one to use this project unless your motivations are the same.

 This project is still a work in progress.